watisluv1910/The-continuation-of-the-5-th-homework-for-procedural-programming-1-course-1-semester-RTU-MIREA/readme.txt

-Additional information to the programmes:
+Additional information to the programms:

 1)Processing of text files: